-The cottages are 5kms from the office, overlooking the spectacular Umgeni Valley.
+The three cottages are 5kms from the office, overlooking the spectacular uMngeni Valley.
 They are an ideal getaway with convenient access to walking trails.
 They do not have electricity, but have gas appliances (stove and fridge, with small freezer compartment) and solar lighting.
 The cottages are equipped with bed linen, crockery and cutlery and have twin beds.
 There is a braai area at each cottage, please supply your own fire-wood and charcoal or purchase firewood from reception during office hours.
 Cottages are not serviced during one's stay.
 Cottages must be vacated by 10am on the last day and are available from 2pm on the day of arrival.

 uMhlangeni Cottage is a secluded 4-bed cottage nestled between two streams.
 It looks across the escarpment onto the Dwarf's Dawdle trail where zebra and blesbuck are common.
 There are two separate bedrooms with a bathroom and toilet.

 Hepburn Cottage is a family cottage with large living room and fireplace.
 It has three bedrooms, sleeping 6 people in total.
 A separate shower and toilet are provided.
-The cottage is perched on the edge of the cliff line looking east over the Umgeni River towards Albert Falls Dam.
+The cottage is perched on the edge of the cliff line looking east over the uMngeni River towards Albert Falls Dam.
 In the summer, the sunrise is a sight to see.

 Anniversary Cottage is a small comfortable two-bed cottage situated close to the Hepburn Cottage.
 Boasting a wonderful view it is popular with young couples and pensioners.
 Its proximity to Hepburn Cottage allows larger family groups to flow over into Anniversary Cottage, yet it still retains its own privacy.